CodeJourneymen/scoutpiemaster/index.md

 If you make the goal of $475, there are no fees for your Cub Scout in 2022.<br/>
 If you don't make $475, then the Cub Scout fees will be pro-rated.

+We are sold out of Pumpkin & Mint Chocolate.<br/>
+I'll see about getting more.
+Watch this space.
+{: .notice--success }

 ## For info on Show-n-Sell Sales
 [Show-n-Sell](/shownsell)